arbor-sim/arbor/doc/concepts/cable_cell.rst

-An Arbor *cable cell* is a full :ref:`description <modelcelldesc>` of a cell with morphology and cell dynamics like ion species and their properties, ion channels, synapses, gap junction sites, stimuli and spike detectors.
+An Arbor *cable cell* is a full :ref:`description <modelcelldesc>` of a cell with morphology and cell dynamics like ion species and their properties, ion channels, synapses, gap junctions, stimuli and spike detectors.

 Cable cells are constructed from three components: